Feral information systems

 A feral information system is part of an information system developed by individuals and groups to help with day-to-day activities that is not condoned by management.
 It is called feral because it circumvents existing information technology systems or works around key system architecture.
-It is important to note that feral information systems are considered part of the experience of performing work duties.

 Overview

 A feral information system can be written for a variety of reasons.
 The general reason given is that they are ways of working around existing management information systems in order to support day-to-day work.
 Feral information systems are sometimes referred to as shadow systems.

 Reasons for feral information systems

 Reasons for feral information systems include: poor training practices in IT firms, inadequate systems, complex political relationships and a host of related issues.
-Recent research has linked feral information systems to poor operational planning.
+Research has linked feral information systems to poor operational planning.